 We’ve talked before about how relevant messages can capture your attention, the way an English word jumps out when you’re surrounded by Japanese kanji in a crowded Tokyo street.
 Your customer doesn’t have to work hard to get the message, and you don’t have to work so hard to get their attention.
 It’s a win win.

-Writing more relevant content is suddenly 100 times easier, knowing which networking events to attend is more obvious and you are perfectly positioned to show your industry knowledge and specialization in a believable way.
+Writing more relevant content is suddenly 100 times easier, knowing which networking events to attend is more obvious and you are perfectly positioned to show your industry knowledge and specialisation in a believable way.

 Focusing on a niche gives your business focus too